 Natasha Blucher from Darwin Asylum Seeker Support and Advocacy Network visited the mother and child in hospital today.

 “She’s a chubby, happy baby and appears to be doing well,” said Ms Blucher.

-“The hospital is really supportive, [and has] made the family feel really safe, they feel very supported in that environment.”
+“The hospital is really supportive, made the family feel really safe, they feel very supported in that environment.”